How Much Do Aesthetic/Cosmetic Nurses Make?

 Salaries of Related Nursing Careers

 There are many reasons for choosing a career as an aesthetic nurse.
-Beyond the satisfaction that comes from helping patients improve their appearance, the profession is distinguished by the fact that practitioners generally work in private offices rather than in a hospital setting and that most of their patients are non-emergent and seeking elective procedures.
+Beyond the satisfaction of helping patients improve their appearance, the profession is distinguished by the fact that practitioners generally work in private offices rather than in a hospital setting and that most of their patients are non-emergent and seeking elective procedures.

-Though these characteristics are unique, there are several other nursing specialties that are similar enough to be worth your consideration.
+Though these characteristics are unique, several other nursing specialties are similar enough to consider.
 Here are a few, with the median average salaries that practitioners earn.

-Dermatology Nurse – According to ZipRecruiter, the national average annual salary for dermatology nurses is $60,792
+- Dermatology Nurse – According to ZipRecruiter, dermatology nurses' national average annual salary is $56,799.

-Fertility Nurse – According to ZipRecruiter, the average annual pay for a Fertility RN in the United States is $95,216 a year.
+- Fertility Nurse – According to ZipRecruiter, the average pay for a Fertility RN in the US is $99,696 annually.

-Ophthalmic Nurse – ZipRecruiter reports that Ophthalmic nurses earn an average annual salary of $73,594.
+- Plastic Surgery Nurse– ZipRecruiter reports that Ophthalmic nurses earn an average annual salary of $129,668.

 Enrollment: Nationwide, but certain programs have state restrictions.
 Check with Purdue for details.